Listening to and learning from feedback helps us to improve our services and provide high quality care and treatment to our patients.

 If you've used our services we'd like to know what you think.
 You can talk directly to the team who provided your care or use one of the ways below to give us your views.

-It may be that a small detail made a big difference to you, a particular member of staff went the extra mile to help or perhaps you weren’t happy with an aspect of your care.
+It may be a small detail that made a big difference to you, a member of staff who went the extra mile, or perhaps you weren’t happy with an aspect of your care.
 Hearing your views helps us carry on doing things that work and changing things that don’t.

 Care Opinion is a website where you are invited to tell your story and make a difference.
 Everything you say is anonymous.
 The Care Opinion team let us know when they have received a story about our services so we can learn from it and respond.

 Every year NHS mental health services across the country are asked to send a questionnaire to a random sample of 850 people who have used services in the previous year.
 The survey results are collected and published by the Care Quality Commission, the independent regulator of health and social care.